-About Mr Steel
+About Patrick Steel

 Since then, I’ve worked as a Freelance Professional Photographer, working closely with advertising agencies, design companies and interior designers.
 However, for a number of years I suffered with Atrial Fibrillation and underwent two invasive heart procedures called Catheter Ablation’s.
 I was unable to work for a long time after my first procedure and so I allocated myself my own photographic projects to accomplish and this is how these artworks came to fruition.

 I’m now fully recovered and would like to take this opportunity to thank my interventional cardiac electrophysiologist, Dr. Magdi Saba for improving the quality of my life tremendously.
 Whilst suffering with AF, his advice was “Just focus on your photography”.